-JLaw Flash Sh’vat
+JLaw Flash Rosh Chodesh Sh’vat

 Rosh Chodesh Sh’vat

-his year starting Wednesday evening January 29th until Thursday evening, January 30th is Rosh Chodesh for the Hebrew month of Shevat– the 11th month of the Jewish Calendar year.
+Rosh Chodesh is the beginning of a new month in the Jewish calendar.
+This year starting Sunday evening January 18th until Monday evening, January 19th is Rosh Chodesh for the Hebrew month of Shevat– the 11th month of the Jewish Calendar year.

 On Rosh Chodesh work is permitted, though as a special day for Jewish women, women should work less than a regular weekday.